 She’s gotten taller and bolder, experimenting with treating me like a sibling.
 I had to withhold from falling for word jousting and comprising my authority (it crumbles under exhaustion’s threat).
 “Play with me,” Kantra demands, as if one of me can make dinner while the other plays indoor foosball.
 I had to remind her that I’m her father, not her friend.
 I’m not Mr. Entertainment.

 My parents were too tired to “play.”
 My oldest brothers had their own worlds.
-Shooting them with my dark gun and ransacking their planetary rooms was my vengeance and it got my ass whipped.
+Shooting them with my dart gun and ransacking their planetary rooms was my vengeance and it got my ass whipped.
 With my oldest brother Cliff’s foot and the carpet vicing my head, Moms’ version of refereeing the imbalanced match was to yell, “Don’t hurt him.”
 “Make your own fun.
 Play with your toys, your piano.
 Where are your pretend friends?”
 I say to Kantra.
 We do have some lively indoor foosball games, dinosaur catch, wrestling, dancing, and she likes to fly on my knees.

 I used to let her watch TV for hours.
 If allowed, she’d Elmo-World her way to bedtime.
 I convinced her that the TV would steal her brain if she overdosed.
 Fela Kuti’s “Zombie” helped me introduce her to a mindless existence.
 She can watch TV while I practice braiding her hair.
 Hip to the game, she’s always asking me to braid her hair.
-Mommy lets her watch TV cause she’s too tired “play.”
+Mommy lets her watch TV cause she’s too tired to “play.”
 Like warning Kantra of mankind’s suicidal doom, I caution her that the screen is screening her.
 It will, to (contradict myself) quote Mrs. Kitty Kirby, “…kill your imagination.”
 “Can we go to the playground?” she asks.
 “Daddy’s gotta finish this…,” I say.
 “Ok,” she says, feeling let down.
 I’m just going to sit behind Daddy and loudly crash my toys on the floor, sing and play piano.
 And with that, we hit the parks and playgrounds.

 Where ever we go she liberates kids from their self-imposed isolation with, “Hi, I’m Kantra.
 Want to play with me?”
 Some of them speak English.
 Most don’t, doesn’t matter.
 They understand “play.”
 Outside, the sun blessed her with good color.
 Wrapped in summer’s tapestry, she’s dressed in fire.
 Her brown afro got bigger with red streaks and coils that grow towards the sky.
 The threat of perverts has crept into our view.